frederickaplan/fdh/files/PART2/fdh-2-3.md

 - Glagolitico
 - Italic

-As most printers had their own sets cuts, there was a huge variety of letter-forms within a typeface style.
+As most printers had their own sets cuts, there was a huge variety of letter-forms within a typeface style – can be used to track down where the book is coming from.

-### Redocumentaion of handwritten books
+### Redocumentation of handwritten books

+Important moment: printed books are redocumented versions of handwritten books, not new works.
+Dramatic increase of some ideas, based on the selection.
+Shaped the cultural landscape for decades if not centuries in Europe. _Who made the selection?_

 In the early years of printing the goal was to redocument as quickly and economically as possible handwritten books.
 The printed books needed to look as close to the manuscripts as possible.

-What survies today from 1450-1500: 28 0000 editions in 500 000 copies conserved in 4000 public libraries but also in un unknown number of private collections.
+What survives today from 1450-1500?
+28,000 editions in 500 000 copies conserved in 4000 public libraries but also in un unknown number of private collections.

-The largest majority of them are in Latin (21 329), the language of communication across Europe.
-Latin is followed by German (3308) , Italien (2433) , French (1780), Deutsch (571), Spanish (437), English (240) and Hebrew (154).
+The largest majority of them are in Latin (21 329), _the_ language of communication across Europe.
+Latin is followed by German (3308), Italian (2433), French (1780), Dutch (571), Spanish (437), English (240), and Hebrew (154).

 (Figures from Dondi, Printing Revolution)

-Most common subjects : Theology (4928), Law (4480), Literature and Classics (4313), Liturgy (2245), Devotional Literature (1893), Moral Literature (1499), Philosophy (1476), Current affaires (1041), Medicine (940), Ecclesiastical History (725), History (678), Bible (337), Natural Philosophy (265), Mathematics (98), Geographia (88), Agriculture and Music (55), Architecture and Engineering (22).
+Most common subjects : Theology (4928), Law (4480), Literature and Classics (4313), Liturgy (2245), Devotional Literature (1893), Moral Literature (1499), Philosophy (1476), Current affairs (1041), Medicine (940), Ecclesiastical History (725), History (678), Bible (337), Natural Philosophy (265), Mathematics (98), Geographia (88), Agriculture and Music (55), Architecture and Engineering (22).

 (Figures from Dondi, Printing Revolution)

 ### Evolution of Typography

-Letraset popularised Lorem Ipsum
+Letraset popularised Lorem Ipsum.

 The Macintosh introduced a confusion in terms of terminology.

 A typeface is the design of lettering that can include variations, such as extra bold, bold, regular, light, italic, condensed, extended, etc.

 Each of these variations of the typeface is a font.